devsub-agency/basepl/README.md

-# base pl
+# basepl

-Platform for information, templates and components for the payload cms.
+Platform for fields, blocks and templates for payload cms.

 ## Usage